You are here: Home > Support > Knowledge Base > One-Line Diagrams: Labels

 Once you have spent time arranging the labels on your one-line diagram, you will probably want to reuse that layout in other locations.
 There are two different ways to reuse your label layout.

-Use the dm_elec-old-match Match Labels and Graphics command to copy the labels from one entity onto others.
+Use the Match Labels and Graphics command to copy the labels from one entity onto others.
 First, select the entity with the correct labels, then select the entities to copy the labels to.
 The location of the labels and the Prefix, Suffix, Alignment, and Scale values will all be changed to match the original entity.
 The specific values of the labels will be based upon your model.
 If you need to change the actual specification of the item, make those changes directly to the entity itself.

 When this command is used on distribution equipment or branch circuit equipment, the panel box size or block that is used will also be matched in addition to the labels.